Skills - insight - learners - leaders

 -

 10 kids or fewer.
-HMLC keeps classes intentionally small to ensure individualized attention, strong teacher–student relationships and a collaborative learning environment where each child’s progress and well-being are closely supported.
+HMLC keeps classes intentionally small to ensure strong relationships, personalized academic support and meaningful collaboration.

 -